 In order to keep our Zoom meetings secure and to ensure students’ safety while using Zoom, Studio East will follow the best practices for securing our classrooms, including:

-- E-mail invitation link, Meeting ID, & password are required to participate in meetings
+- E-mail invitation link, Meeting ID, and password are required to participate in meetings.

 - All video guests enter a “Waiting Room” and Studio East staff will manually accept guests to enter the meeting.

 - Please use your first name & last initial as your user/display name so we can easily identify you!
 If we do not recognize your display name, we will not let you into the meeting.
 (To quickly change your Zoom display name: click the “…” button in the corner of your video screen OR right click your video, then select “Rename.”)